 So to kickstart it, I’m just going to make the task easier and just list some of the books I read in 2020 that were noteworthy with one or two sentences.
 And to narrow it down further, I’m just going to talk about stats-related books, because I read a few of them.

-This is a relentless, even thrilling debunking of the sciences, starting with the replication crisis in psychology and ending up touching much more than I expected.
+This is a relentless, even thrilling debunking of bad science, starting with the replication crisis in psychology and ending up touching much more than I expected.
 The stories are captivating, and the explanations focus on the system’s perverse incentives for fraud, hype and negligence more than blaming the individuals (although there is definitely shaming where it is called for).
 The criticism of Kahneman’s overconfidence in Thinking Fast and Slow was refreshing to read, because he (and Yudkowsky in his senquences) says something to the effect of ‘you have no other choice to believe after reading these studies’, which felt like it didn’t match the larger message about questioning your beliefs and updating them on new information.
 It is a good lesson, not without a healthy helping of irony that rationalists need to be told that they should be less confident that they don’t know everything yet.
 Another great criticism was about the hugely popular, and often unchallenged Matthew Walker’s Why We Sleep, which I just took at face value before reading this book.

 This is an excellent introduction to Bayesian statistics, and pairs wonderfully with the author’s engaging, enlightening, and entertaining recorded 2019 lectures on YouTube as well as the homework problems on GitHub.
 Miraculously, McElreath manages to pull off a new video phenomena that mixes statistics with hints of standup comedy.
 There are no mesmerizing 3blue1brown-like plots, but McElreath picks interesting problems and datasets to play with, and breaks down the model into the core components that a newcomer would need to understand it.
 I also appreciate that the course is designed for a wide range of people, so there are very little assumptions about math backgrounds, but if you know calculus, information theory, and linear algebra, there are nice little asides that go deeper.
 It’s also great how up-to-date the book is – I didn’t expect to be so interested by the developments in Hamiltonian Monte Carlo that have come in the past few years, but it seems the field is undergoing rapid development.
 This book also helped me with understanding casual inference and confounders and is a great follow-up to the casual-reader oriented Pearl book mentioned below.